 Separate sitting place is provided for the visiting men and women in the house of the deceased.
 People sit around for considerably long time to reassure the bereaved family.
 During this time, especially in later hours of the evening to keep themselves awake those waiting engage in conversations on topics that are current, play games like Carrom.
 The close relatives take turns to keep vigil during the night till the third night after burial.

 Once there is a bereavement in a family, the family is not left alone at night too till after three days of the burial.
 It is believed that the dead person’s spirit will come to visit the house before leaving for heaven.
 Usually, the body is buried or cremated on the third day.
 Preservative Injections are given to the body by paramedics to prevent decomposition.
 This gives time for all those who are staying far and near to come and pay their last respects to the deceased person.
-The people living close by and in villages, the people of the village, keep dropping in off and on to the house of the bereaved to find out where they can lend a helping hand.
+The people living close by, in villages nearby, and the people of the village, keep dropping in off and on to the house of the bereaved to find out where they can lend a helping hand.
 People who visit, especially, from far places are always requested by the bereaved family to have food before leaving.
 This was a need for those days, where people had to travel on foot long distances and there were hardly any shops where they can have food.